 The yellow perch is also somewhat smaller than the European perch, with a maximum weight of around 3lb and a maximum length of 15 inches.

-Nonetheless does it enjoy a high popularity among anglers in the U.S. and Canada, where it is a commonly fished and eaten target fish.
+Nonetheless, does it enjoy high popularity among anglers in the U.S. and Canada, where it is a commonly fished and eaten target fish.

 It can be found in the Arctic regions in the north and all the way down to southern Florida.
 It is also native to the Arctic and Atlantic ocean along the North American eastern coastline.